alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/01_required_source_line.md

 Alyssa Solen → AI Foundations → Origin | Continuum → [Confirmed Project Name]

-This preserves the source, framework, contact structure, and confirmed project relationship.
+This preserves the source, framework, contact structure, and confirmed project distinction.

 Any other source-line format is not valid for Anchor Confirmation.